-As a Speech@NYU student, you will be assigned a dedicated Placement Specialist, who will work closely with you and the NYU Steinhardt Clinical Field Placement Team to match you to an appropriate site.
-You will have a variety of clinical experiences and work with individuals across the life span at three different settings, where you will be placed with an experienced, licensed, ASHA-certified SLP.
+As a Speech@NYU student, you will be assigned a dedicated Placement Specialist, who will work with you and NYU Steinhardt’s Department of Communicative Sciences and Disorders (CSD) Clinical Field Placement Team to assign you to an affiliated field site where you will have the opportunity to utilize your interviewing skills to secure an internship.
+Clinical experiences include working with individuals across the life span at three different settings, where you will be placed with an experienced, licensed, ASHA-certified SLP.

-NYU Steinhardt’s Department of Communicative Sciences and Disorders (CSD) has a solid reputation in New York City and State as well as at a national level, resulting in the development of strong relationships with renowned field placement sites for our students.
+NYU Steinhardt’s Department of CSD has a well-regarded reputation in New York City, NY state and nationally.
+The Department of CSD has developed strong relationships with renowned field placement sites nation-wide for our students.

-Required Clinical Contact Hours
+Required Direct Clinical Contact Hours

 Clinical Practicum and Field Placement Schedule

-Practicum I (Pre-Clinic and On-Campus Immersion) Practicum II (Diagnostic Assessment and On-Campus Immersion)
+Practicum I (Pre-Clinic and Clinical Immersion) Practicum II (DiagnosticAssessment and Clinical Immersion)

 Clinical Field Placement III (Treatment)

-Clinical Field Placement IV (Pediatrics) Clinical Field Placement V (Adults)
+Clinical Field Placement IV (Pediatrics)

 Seminar courses are paired with all clinical practicum and field placement experiences.
 Attendance is mandatory for all seminars.